programmfabrik/easydb-documentation/en/webfrontend/rightsmanagement/objecttypes/objecttypes.md

 ## Field rights

 You can use the field rights to hide individual fields for users or user groups within an object type.
-You can also suppress the fields using tags if Tag Management is active for the object type.
+You can also suppress the fields using tags if tag management is active for the object type.

 ![Restricting the display of fields for users or groups](fieldrights_en.jpg)